 - Get some bucolic rest(size 1-3): Recover all intelligence wounds.

 Use whatever means you have to heal your wounds.
 Recover one strength or dexterity wound.
 Remove bleeding.

-Getting people to buy things is very hard in Trinta, specially in small settlements.
-When selling something make a perception test if you fail, downgrade the rarity of that item for this transaction, then roll it's value.
+Getting people to buy things is very hard in Trinta, especially in small settlements.
+When selling something, make a perception test; if you fail, downgrade the rarity of that item for this transaction, then roll its value.

 You may buy as many items as you want when shopping.
-Different settlement sizes will have different items available, to determine if an item is available usually involves rolling risk dice.
+Different settlement sizes will have different items available.
+To determine if an item is available, roll risk dice.
 For simplicity, the GM may just say an item is available or not, without rolling any dice.

 When buying an item, the price must be rolled.
 That item price should be noted somewhere, and that item will have that price for all characters until the next interlude.
-For simplicity the GM may roll once for all common items, once for all uncommon items and so on.
-If the group don't want to roll for prices, the average price can be used instead.
+For simplicity, the GM may roll once for all common items, once for all uncommon items and so on.
+If the group doesn't want to roll for prices, the average price can be used instead.